2023: Big moments for the climate and environment – DW – 12/27/2023

 But conservationists continue to urge stricter controls for the agriculture and beef industry in the rainforest region, to protect one of the world's biggest defenses against climate change.

-"The expansion of grazing land is continuously progressing and remains the main cause of deforestation in the Amazon," Cristiane Mazetti of Greenpeace Brazil told DW in April.
+"The expansion of grazing land is continuously progressing and remains the main cause of deforestation in the Amazon," Cristiane Mazzetti of Greenpeace Brazil told DW in April.

 Other DW environment highlights of 2023 included: